JozCrzBrgn/JozCrzBrgn/README.md

 ## Things that I execute in free time ⚡ -
-  - I create videos on youtube about structural analysis. 🎢 🌉
+  - I create videos on youtube about structural analysis and hydraulics. 🎢 🌉
   - While coding, listening music and developing useful code.⭐️ 🎶
-  - Just loved to explore new Tech Stacks.💻 📱
+  - I love learning new technologies.💻 📱
-  - Always Willing to help (**Altruistic**). ✋
   - 💻 Currently learning Flutter.

 ## Follow me on: